Vander03/Obsidian/CAB203/Bits and Data Representations.md

 Add bytes together to add characters together, add 0 at the front fir 8 bits

 *how does it end* - Pascal  based systems stores the length, C works with null termination

+## C strings
+works with 8 bit strings so add a leading 0 to 7 bit representations, also ends in a null bit terminator

 # Numbers